Itinerary Highlights

 Itinerary Experience

-We recommend that you have 30 logged dives to join this trip and you should be comfortable diving in drifts and currents as they can vary from gentle to strong.
-Many dives are below 18m therefore we recommend having advanced experience or taking your PADI Advanced Open Water course on board.
-Booking a private guide may help divers unsure of their suitability for the trip to maximise their enjoyment.
-Divers may find some dives challenging and may be asked by the Cruise Director to skip dives that are not suitable for their diving experience.
+We require you have 50 logged dives to join this trip and should be comfortable diving in drifts and currents as they can vary from gentle to strong.
+Many dives are below 18m therefore it is important you have a PADI Advanced Open Water qualification – or equivalent – to take part.
+The Cruise Director may ask divers to skip any dives not suitable for their level experience while booking a private guide may help maximise their enjoyment.
 Diving is from zodiacs to give precise entry and exit points.

 Learn to Dive Guarantee